 The Bős-Nagymaros Dam project has occupied a central place in Hungarian politics since the 1980s.
 This highly irrational project was a Stalinist construction designed in the 1950s to transform the Danube between Hungary and (Czech)Slovakia into a huge, artificial system consisting of a canal and two dams for electricity production.
 The project became the symbol of communist political and economic idiocy.
 In the early 1990s Hungary withdrew from the project, however, the Slovakian government completed its part of the construction.
 In 1997-1998 the ruling Socialist government of Hungary reconsidered the project and wanted to complete it.
 This caused serious political unrest in Hungary.

-I joined Alternative Nobel-Prize winner and environmentalist Janos Vargha, the leader of the Danube Circle for fighting against the completion of the dam project.
+I joined Alternative Nobel-Prize winner environmentalist Janos Vargha, the leader of the Danube Circle for fighting against the completion of the dam project.
 We organized public debates, published newspaper articles, scheduled interviews and organized mass demonstrations.
 Our main argument was that Hungary should abandon the project on the basis of economic rationality, not just because of ecological reasons.
-The completion of the project required about USD 3 billion, but this investment would never, recovered through the benefit of electricity production.
+The completion of the project required about USD 3 billion, but this investment would never recovered through the benefit of electricity production.
 Finally we won the case.
 The Socialist government lost the election in May 1998 and the project remais unfinished.

 In July 1998 I organized another summer course at the Central European University under the title “Ethics of Capitalism.”
-This year we had 28 participants from 12 countries.
+That year we had 28 participants from 12 countries.
 The program included the following lectures: “Ethics, Economics, and the Capitalist Economy” by Peter Koslowski (Hannover Institute for Philosophy, Germany); “The Idea of Stakeholder Capitalism” by Edward E. Freeman (Darden Business School, University of Virginia), “The Market, State, and Civil Society” by Stefano Zamagni (University of Bologna); “Moral Aspects of Economic Transition” by Wojciech W. Gasparski (Institute of Philosophy and Sociology, Polish Academy of Sciences, Warsaw); and “Failures of Radical Liberalism” by Lubomir Mlcoch (Charles University, Prague).

 A professional 30-minute video has been produced about the course entitled “The Future of Capitalism.”
 Later on we published a book entitled Ethics and the Future of Capitalism based on the summer course lectures.
 The book suggests that business ethics and the future of capitalism are strongly connected.
 Capitalism is sustainable only if a less violent, more caring form of it is created.